flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 Provider tag value to match this policy: `aws` , `aws_sts`

+#### organization.DescribeAccount requires the master account to run correctly.
+If organization.DescribeAccount is unavailable, it will run normally but produce a blank accountName

 The following AWS permissions must be allowed for the policy to run.

 ```json